 Compare rates from these life insurance companies

-What should I watch out for after changing my life insurance policy?
+What to watch out for after changing life insurance policies

-If you lower your coverage amount to help make monthly premiums more affordable, be mindful of scenarios that could have a negative impact, including:
+If you change insurers or lower your coverage amount to help make monthly premiums more affordable, be mindful of scenarios that could have a negative impact, including:

 - Has your health changed?
 You may have left yourself exposed to new conditions that surface after your original medical underwriting.

 - Could your beneficiaries survive financially?
 If a loved one is permanently injured in an accident or suddenly becomes dependent upon you again, you’ll need to reconsider how much money is necessary to leave behind.

 - Will your expenses go up in the future?
 Your financial stability can always change.
 If your savings accounts can’t support your spouse or cover other expenses after you’re gone, you might need to increase coverage once again.